 As it stands, weight loss success and weight maintenance are both works in progress and you’ve every right to feel proud of your achievement.

 More than likely you are worried you won’t be able to manage the weekend without it affecting your weight as you’ll be surrounded by temptation.
-Planning ahead is key to ensuring you stay on the straight and narrow but most importantly, you still enjoy the weekend as much as everyone else.
+Planning ahead to manage weight loss this summer is key to ensuring you stay on the straight and narrow but most importantly, you still enjoy the weekend as much as everyone else.